SoaringMoon/WaifuNetwork/Archive/Threads/robowaifumeta3 Spring Blossom Tree.md

 >>11701
 its been a concern of mine too but I don't see us "collapsing" into something irreversibly pre-industrial.
 If anything it would still be like the poorer parts of Star Wars where they still have technology it's just old, re-purposed and fixed up with gum and duct tape.

 That being said, is there any reason why we can't have IRL collaboration?
 It would show a level of seriousness if some of us had actual workshops and space dedicated to this cause.
-I'd be the first if I was at a better place in my life.[spoiler]
-(It is getting there, but going through a divorce at the worst possible time, and then Covid right as I was getting back on my feet)[/spoiler]
+I'd be the first if I was at a better place in my life.%% (It is getting there, but going through a divorce at the worst possible time, and then Covid right as I was getting back on my feet)%%

 Idk what I have for a vision of this other than maybe a shared or accessible space with spare parts, 3d printers, resources, etc. A Robowaifu Research Institute (and Laboratory) in so many words.